 On the long, dark, bitterly cold Scottish winter nights Robert was often to be found huddled under a single candle, with his nose buried in a book.
 By the time he was 21 he had read Shakespeare, David Hume, his favourite philosopher Adam Smith and everything in-between.
 These books helped to fuel his already burgeoning imagination.

 He had already written his first love poems when he was fifteen, to a farmer's daughter from Dalrymple.
 It was the beginning of his life-long love of women and his celebration of them in poem and songs.
-Burns had many affairs throughout his life and enjoyed drinking with friends, but he was far from the over-sexed, booze-sodden farmhand of yore a slightly misleading myth that has tended to overshadow his literary legacy.
-He sowed his wild oats in a fairly roguish fashion, fathering over a dozen children to various women, and his sexual behaviour was radical, especially in 18th century society.
+Burns had many affairs throughout his life and enjoyed drinking with friends, but he was far from the over-sexed, booze-sodden farmhand of yore, a slightly misleading myth that has tended to overshadow his literary legacy.
+He fathered over a dozen children to various women, and his sexual behaviour was radical, especially in 18th century society.
 The handsome, charismatic poet undoubtedly enjoyed the company of women, from society ladies to servant girls.
 Burns' first child was by a servant, Elizabeth Paton, who worked at Lochlea farm in Tarbolton (the family had moved to the village when Robert was nineteen), and one of his most famous love affairs, though never consummated, was with the upper class Agnes McLehose, for whom he wrote the beautiful parting song Ae Fond Kiss.

-But Burns also liked women, acknowledging them as individuals who had valuable insights and opinions and were stimulating.
+Burns acknowledging women as individuals who had valuable insights and opinions and were stimulating.
 He started a life-long correspondence with sometime patron, Mrs Frances Anna Dunlop, a well-to-do Ayrshire widow who admired his poems.
 In his work he managed to combine descriptions of his prurient exploits with the tenderest of emotions, memorably and simply expressed.
 Love (and lust!) and poetry were always to run together for Burns.

 He had started writing seriously after his father's death in 1784 and this first collection, known as the Kilmarnock Edition' because that was where it was printed, emerged from the poems that had been passed around locally in manuscript form during 1784-85, gaining him regional notoriety.
 It included some of his best writing, including The Twa Dogs, Address to the Deil, Hallowe'en, The Cotter's Saturday Night, To a Mouse, and To a Mountain Daisy, many of which had been written at Mossgiel farm, where the family had moved in 1785.
 Having already written a handful of poems in English, Burns found his true voice in the Scots language, writing in words that did not come from the classical dictionary but from everyday speech.